 Before Koe no Katachi was serialized, Kodansha's Legal Department had an extensive consultation with the Japanese Federation of the Deaf.
 The series won first place in the Male Readers category of the 2015 Kono Manga ga Sugoi! and the New Creator Prize in the 19th Tezuka Osamu Cultural Prize.
 It was also nominated for the 8th Manga Taishou Award, where it ranked third place, and the 38th Kodansha Manga Award for best shounen category.

 The series was published in English by Kodansha Comics USA as A Silent Voice from May 26, 2015 to May 31, 2016.
 Crunchyroll simulpub the series.
-It was also published in Spanish by Milky Way Ediciones from February 24, 2015 to February 23, 2016.
+It was also published in Spanish by Milky Way Ediciones from February 24, 2015 to February 23, 2016 and also published in Indonesia by M&C!.

 If you were a bully, would you try to change who you were?
 If you were a victim of bullying, would you forgive your assailant?
 Koe no Katachi (literally translated “The Shape of Voice” in English) by Ooima Yoshitoki details the story of Ishida Shouya, and his growth from a savage terror in elementary school, concerned only with satisfying his own need for stimulation, to a young man with concern and empathy for those around him.